turbolinks/turbolinks-android/README.md

 settings.setAllowFileAccess(false);
 ```

 **If you do update the WebView settings, be sure not to override `setJavaScriptEnabled(false)`.
-Doing so would break Turbolinks, which relies heavily on Javascript.**
+Doing so would break Turbolinks, which relies heavily on JavaScript.**

 ### Custom JavascriptInterfaces

-If you have custom Javascript on your pages that you want to access as JavascriptInterfaces, you can add them like so:
+If you have custom JavaScript on your pages that you want to access as JavascriptInterfaces, you can add them like so:

 ```java
 TurbolinksSession.getDefault().addJavascriptInterface(this, "MyCustomJavascriptInterface");